barnarderc/R-workshops/README.md

 # R-workshops

-This repository includes documentation and resources for the introduction to R workshop, developed by the Empirical Reasoning Center.
+This repository includes documentation and resources for R workshops developed by the Empirical Reasoning Center.

-This workshop is broken up into 3 sections and all materials are in the folders in the repo.
+The Intro to R workshop is broken up into 3 sections and all materials are in the R Workshop folders.

+The materials for the Environmental Development Economics are also split into two parts.